jaceanderson120/SlideSmart/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## Getting Started Part 2

-The backend code is currently located in /backend/utility.py.
-To run this code, you will first need to follow these steps:

-- **Note:** You must have python installed to perform these steps.

-1. Create a virtual environment by running this command: `python -m venv venv`

-2. Activate the virtual environment: `venv\Scripts\activate` on Windows OR `source venv/bin/activate` on macOS/Linux

-3. Install the necessary packages that are listed in `requirements.txt`: `pip install -r requirements.txt`

-4. You can now locally host the backend code by running `python backend/utility.py` from the root directory of this project

-5. When you are done, run the command `deactivate` to deactivate the virtual environment.
-Repeat steps 2-5 the next time you want to run the development server.

 ## Prototype Release Dates

 1. Prototype 1 - 10/13 - Commit ID: f0f76575c2a5a674af19ca2e9f47207b89d46d24